Academics & 2020-2021 Calendar

 The faculty are building flexibility into their courses from the beginning, to support evolving student needs and public health guidance.
 The ways they will do that will depend on the specifics of the course size, content, and approach to teaching.
 In all classes, students will be at least 6 feet from one another and from the instructor at all times, and wearing masks will be required.

-Faculty are also designing their courses so that students who may need to be away from the classroom, for example in the case of quarantine, will be able to continue to participate from a distance.
+Faculty are designing their courses so that students who may need to be away from the classroom, for example in the case of quarantine, will be able to continue to participate from a distance.
 These approaches will also be helpful in cases where faculty health needs require that they work with students remotely.
+Learn more about the ways faculty are planning for fall courses.

 As a residential liberal arts college, The College of Wooster values personalized instruction where students work closely with their faculty, engage in active learning, and interact in meaningful ways with their peers.
 Regardless of how a course is taught, the faculty are designing their courses to ensure this kind of personal high-impact learning.